x4ngus/zfs_beskar_key/README.md

 sudo systemctl daemon-reload
 ```
 >Tip: Re-run install-units any time you change your dataset, USB device, or configuration file.
 The command is safe and idempotent.

 ---

+## Day-Two Safety Routines

+- Re-running `zfs_beskar_key init` now creates a `.bak-<timestamp>` copy of your existing `/etc/zfs-beskar.toml`, updates only the required forge fields, and preserves any custom tuning.
+- The bootstrap script uses the same logic, so rebuilding a USB token never leaves your system without a valid config.
+- Keys forged through the CLI are hashed and recorded automatically, letting the doctor/self-test commands confirm authenticity at any time.

+---